hieptk/accent/README.md

 	<img src="https://github.com/hieptk/accent/raw/main/accent.png" width=800>
 </p>

-All results in the paper were produced using commit 9a816832e43afb6cd68eea600341a3fffe37db1c.
+All results in the paper were produced using the code at tag v1.0.

 ## Environment
 To use this code, the following software are required: